Dick Carlson: 1984 mayoral campaign

 In 1983, Carlson sought an appointment to the San Diego County Board of Supervisors.

 The following year, Carlson decided to run for mayor of San Diego in what became a contentious campaign against incumbent Roger Hedgecock, who was under indictment for perjury and conspiracy.

-Carlson was criticized for numerous infractions throughout his campaign.
+Carlson was criticized throughout his campaign.
 For example, he was criticized for speaking of his candidacy in terms of political strategy, without mentioning a vision or plans for the city.
 He was criticized for being "long on generalities and platitudes, but short on specifics."
 He was criticized as naïve for saying that the city wasn't run by the mayor, but by the city manager.
-He was further criticized for pledging not to spend his own money on the campaign, but going on to spend nearly $225,000 of his own money, and by "gay-baiting" –– falsely claiming that Hedgecock was supported by the gay community in an effort to turn voters away from Hedgecock.
+He was further criticized for pledging not to spend his own money on the campaign, but going on to spend nearly $225,000 of his own money, and by "gay-baiting"—falsely claiming that Hedgecock was supported by the gay community in an effort to turn voters away from his opponent.
 Carlson also had a comic, at one of his major fundraisers, tell a series of racist jokes for which Carlson later apologized.

 Carlson's campaign came under scrutiny for its close ties to Great American First Savings, which had direct ties to the White House.
 Thirty employees donated over $4,000, each, to his campaign, while only one employee donated to Hedgecock.
 When pressed on the connection, and on other campaign issues, Carlson began to skip candidate forums, and members of the press deemed it increasingly difficult to get ahold of him, with Carlson often not responding to the press for periods of two weeks at a time.
 Carlson also lacked more exposure because Hedgecock, calling Carlson "a minor candidate," refused to debate him.

-After spending $1.2 million on the campaign, and outspending Hedgecock by a 2:1 margin, Carlson lost the election.
+After spending $1.2 million on the campaign, and outspending Hedgecock by a 2:1 margin, Carlson lost the election 42.1% to 57.9%.

 Voice of America

-In the summer of 1986, President Reagan announced his intention to nominate Carlson as an associate director of the United States Information Agency to succeed Ernest Eugene Pell.
+In the summer of 1986, U.S. President Ronald Reagan announced his intention to nominate Carlson as an associate director of the United States Information Agency to succeed Ernest Eugene Pell.

 Carlson became director of Voice of America, a U.S. government-funded, state-owned multimedia agency which serves as the United States federal government's official institution for non-military, external broadcasting.
 It broadcasts 24 hours a day in nearly 50 languages to more than 130 million people around the world, with a full-time staff of 3,000 and a part-time staff of 1,200.
 Carlson was the longest-serving director in VOA's 50-year history.